ExpertVagabond/cdp-wallet-manager/README.md

-# CDP Wallet Manager
+# ZetaChain Universal App Starter

-The CDP Wallet Manager is a comprehensive web application that showcases the capabilities of the Coinbase Developer Platform (CDP) SDK.
-This project serves as a powerful demonstration of how developers can leverage CDP to build robust, user-friendly blockchain applications.
+The ZetaChain Universal App Starter is a comprehensive web application that showcases the capabilities of building universal applications that work across all blockchains using ZetaChain.
+This project serves as a powerful demonstration of how developers can leverage ZetaChain's omnichain infrastructure to build truly universal blockchain applications.

-To learn more about CDP, check out the [developer docs](https://docs.cdp.coinbase.com/cdp-apis/docs/welcome).
+To learn more about ZetaChain, check out the [developer docs](https://docs.zetachain.com).

 ## Key Features:

-1. **Wallet Management**: Create, view, and manage MPC wallets across different networks.
+1. **Universal Wallet Management**: Create, view, and manage wallets that work across all connected blockchains.

-2. **Address Handling**: Generate and manage addresses within each wallet, supporting various blockchain networks.
+2. **Cross-Chain Address Handling**: Generate and manage addresses that can interact with multiple blockchain networks seamlessly.

-3. **Balance Tracking**: Real-time balance display for each address, supporting multiple cryptocurrencies.
+3. **Omnichain Balance Tracking**: Real-time balance display across all connected chains and cryptocurrencies.

-4. **Faucet Integration**: Easy access to testnet faucets for quick funding of addresses during development and testing.
+4. **Multi-Chain Faucet Integration**: Access to testnet faucets across multiple blockchain networks for development and testing.

-5. **Transfer Functionality**: Seamless creation and execution of cryptocurrency transfers between addresses.

-6. **Onramp Support**: Integration with Coinbase's onramp feature, allowing users to buy cryptocurrencies directly within the application.

-7. **Network Flexibility**: Support for both mainnet and testnet environments, with easy switching between networks.

-8. **Responsive Design**: A clean, intuitive user interface that works across desktop and mobile devices.

-9. **Dark Mode**: Built-in dark mode support for enhanced user experience in different lighting conditions.
+5. **Universal Transfer Functionality**: Cross-chain transfers and messaging capabilities powered by ZetaChain.

+6. **Cross-Chain Contract Interaction**: Deploy and interact with universal smart contracts that work across all blockchains.

+7. **Omnichain Network Support**: Native support for all major blockchain networks through ZetaChain's universal infrastructure.

+8. **Modern Universal UI**: A sleek, responsive interface designed for the multi-chain future.

+9. **ZetaChain Integration**: Full integration with ZetaChain's omnichain protocols and developer tools.

-This project is ideal for developers looking to understand the implementation of blockchain wallet functionalities using the CDP SDK.
-It provides a solid foundation that can be extended and customized for various blockchain-based applications.
+This project is ideal for developers looking to build universal applications that work across all blockchains.
+It provides a solid foundation for creating truly omnichain applications using ZetaChain's infrastructure.

-By exploring and using the CDP Wallet Manager, developers can gain hands-on experience with key blockchain operations, security best practices, and user interface design for crypto applications.
+By exploring and using the ZetaChain Universal App Starter, developers can gain hands-on experience with:
+- Cross-chain smart contract development
+- Universal wallet integration
+- Omnichain messaging and transfers
+- Multi-chain dApp architecture
+- ZetaChain protocol integration

-Whether you're building a DeFi platform, a crypto portfolio tracker, or any other blockchain-based service, the CDP Wallet Manager offers valuable insights and a practical starting point for your development journey with the Coinbase Developer Platform.
+Whether you're building a DeFi platform, a cross-chain NFT marketplace, or any other universal blockchain application, this starter provides the foundation for your omnichain development journey.

 ***The application does not have built-in authentication.
 Ensure that you add an authentication layer before deploying it to production.***

 ## Getting Started
-### Get your API keys
+### Get your ZetaChain API keys
-Go to https://portal.cdp.coinbase.com/ and create an API key if you don't already have one.
+Go to https://portal.cdp.coinbase.com/ and create an API key for blockchain interactions, or set up your ZetaChain node connection.

 ### Create an encryption key

-This encryption key is used to secure your private keys stored in vercel postgres.
+This encryption key is used to secure your private keys stored in the database.
 You can generate one using the following command:

 ```bash
 openssl rand -hex 32